nuuuwan/news_lk3_data/README.md

 *2024-05-29 13:21:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/CBSL-optimistic-of-easing-vehicle-restrictions/108-283609) · `en`

-Colombo,May 29 (Daily Mirror) - In light of the Central Bank's ability to manage the foreign reserve, the governor Dr. Nandalal Weerasinghe stressed the importance of easing the vehicle restrictions.
+Colombo,May 29 (Daily Mirror) - In light of the Central Bank’s ability to manage foreign reserve, the governor Dr. Nandalal Weerasinghe stressed the importance of easing vehicle restrictions.

 Addressing the media, he emphasized that the government must determine whether to resume vehicle imports following the Central Bank's announcement of adequate foreign reserves.